DathanStoneDev/DathanStoneDev/README.md

 ### I'm a former Microbiologist and Regulatory Affairs Specialist who decided to pursue their passion for tech :computer:

-:gem: I'm a budding Software Developer who enjoys learning as much as possible when it comes to programming.
+:gem: I'm a Software Developer who enjoys learning as much as possible when it comes to programming.
+I lean towards creating backend projects that are data driven.
-:gem: I'll be graduating from WGU in December 2021 with my second Bachelors degree: Bsc in Software Development.
-:gem: I'm looking for any entry/junior level developer/QA opportunities currently :pinched_fingers:

-:point_right: I’m currently working on my PokeLocator Application!
-(Frontend and Backend).
-:point_right: I’m currently diving a little deeper into springboot and mongodb.
-Experimenting with React as well, and a little Express.js!
+:gem: I love working with SQL and datasets.
+I tend to grab large datasets from Kaggle, clean the data and work with it from there!
+:gem: I dabble with HTML, CSS and JavaScript/React for the front end.

 ### Current Technologies: